New US travel rules: What you need to know about the changes prompted by Omicron - KRDO

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

 CNN Travel will update this article as new information becomes available and rules change.
-CNN’s Wayne Chang, Kaitlan Collins, Jacqueline Howard, Pete Muntean, Megan Vazquez and Greg Wallace contributed to this report.
+CNN’s Wayne Chang, Kaitlan Collins, Jamie Gumbrecht, Jacqueline Howard, Pete Muntean, Megan Vazquez and Greg Wallace contributed to this report.

 Comments